-GAPE processes the admission and graduation materials for all graduate and teaching credential programs.
-The admissions process is a dual admission process, including application submission to and admission decisions by both the university and the academic program.
+GAPE processes the admission for all graduate and teaching credential programs.
+For most programs, the admissions process is two-step, whereby applicants apply to the university and the department program.
+Applicants must first pass CSU eligibility and then pass the admission criteria of the department program.